DivyaMahajan1028/Upgraded_Bank_Management_System/readme.md

 👤 About the Developer

+👩‍💻 Divya Mahajan
-👩‍💻 Divya Mahajan🚀 Transitioning into IT with strong skills in Python & SQL🌱 On a mission to build impactful and analytical projects🔗 Exploring Data Science
+🚀 Transitioning into IT with strong skills in Python & SQL 🌱 On a mission to build impactful and analytical projects 🔗 Exploring Data Science

 ⭐ If you like the project, don’t forget to star it and leave a comment!